 Young earth theory

 Other Christians believe that the idea of a ‘day’ in the book of Genesis refers to a period of thousands or even millions of years rather than a 24-hour period.
-Others believe that this early section of the Bible is a metaphorical attempt to explain how the world came into being, since the language used is poetical rather than the prose of historical documents.
+Others believe that this early section of the Bible is a metaphorical attempt to explain how the world came into being.
+This is because the language used is poetical rather than the prose of historical documents.

 The origins of mankind

 Whatever you think about ancient prehistoric times, the human race as we know it is relatively recent on the earth.
 Some people believe that men and women evolved from ape-like creatures over hundreds of thousands of years.
-Others believe that we are a separately created race, different from other animals in being created, in some way, in God’s image.
-All agree that early man was fairly primitive, living in caves and hunting for food, and that by about ten thousand years ago, human beings looked very much as they do today.
+Others believe that we are a separate race, different from other animals in being created, in some way, in God’s image.
+Still, all agree that early man was fairly primitive.
+Our ancestors lived in caves and hunted for food.
+Moreover, by about ten thousand years ago, human beings looked very much as they do today.
 You can find several interesting features on prehistoric life at this stage, on the BBC education site.

 For those who find facts generally uninteresting, but would like to understand more of what life would have been like for very early mankind, I recommend the book The Clan of the Cave Bear by Jean Auel, first of the ‘Earth’s Children’ series.
-It’s a fictional account of an early ‘homo sapiens’ girl, orphaned by a landslide and adopted for a while by a Neanderthal clan.
-It’s extremely well-researched and seems realistic, although it’s not really suitable for younger children; there are some rather explicit references to ‘mating’ and parts of the body.
+It’s a fictional account of an early ‘homo sapiens’ girl.
+She lost her parents in a landslide and was adopted for a while by a Neanderthal clan.
+It’s extremely well-researched and seems realistic, although I would not recommend it for younger children.
+There are some rather explicit references to ‘mating’ and parts of the body.

 The Stone Age

-By around six to ten thousand years ago, mankind was reasonably well established and living in what we call the Stone Age – using flint to make knives and arrows, and stones for cooking pots.
+By around six to ten thousand years ago, mankind was reasonably well established.
+Our ancestors were living in what we call the Stone Age.
+They used flint to make knives and arrows, and stones for cooking pots.
 They also used animal skins for clothes, and even made some jewellery.
-Many museums have artifacts from the Stone Age, some of which are still quite well preserved; so that this is the first period when we can have a reasonable idea of how people actually lived.
+Many museums have artefacts from the Stone Age.
+Some of these are still in quite good condition.
+So this is the first period when we can have a reasonable idea of how people actually lived.

 By the end of the Stone Age period, around 6000 BC, people had organised themselves into villages, and had learned the basic theories of farming, so that they could eat grain regularly rather than relying on wild plants and animals only for their diet.
 They also started domesticating animals such as sheep and goats, to provide meat and skins without having to go on dangerous hunting expeditions.

 In addition, people had started building mud-brick houses, mostly in what we now know as the Middle East region.
-Thus they could live wherever they wanted to, instead of being limited to places with suitable caves.
+Thus they could live wherever they wanted to, instead of having to find places with suitable caves.

 More useful links: